stephensamonte/Learning-AI-GTA5/README.md

 - 2019.01.07 Created GitHub Repository and readme.md file.
 Also added License.
 - 2019.01.19 Added Screen Capture Function
 - 2019.01.29 Set up computer environment for this project and added it to the README.md.
 Removed old screen capture program.
 - 2019.01.31 Created ScreenCapture.py and updated read me on how to install pyscreenshot to capture computer screen.
+I was getting about 3 frames per second which is terrible.
+[Showcase](https://www.youtube.com/watch?v=nY062Zz0kbM&feature=youtu.be)

 # References
 - Used for while loop when to capture video[capture-video-data-from-screen-in-python](https://stackoverflow.com/questions/35097837/capture-video-data-from-screen-in-python)